 d.
 Setbacks and private open space cannot be counted towards the common open space calculation.

-No setbacks or private open space is included.
+No setbacks or private open space is included in the calculation.

 e.
 One common open space must be located centrally to the project, with multiple clusters having multiple common spaces with pathways connecting the common open spaces.